MahyaSad/README/README.md

 ### Fieldwork and Collaborations

 Addressing the scarcity of data in crop phenology and biophysical parameters estimation, I undertook field measurements in Michigan during the summers of 2022 and 2023.
 My involvement with the NISAR calibration-validation field campaign in summer 2024 in Michigan marks another step towards pioneering research in deep learning and SAR for yield estimation.
-My paper, under review in 'Computers and Electronics in Agriculture', introduces patch-based 3D Convolutional Neural Networks for estimating crop yield using SAR observations.

-Currently, I am exploring Volumetric Water Content (VWC) estimation using machine learning techniques and foundational SAR backscatter models with Sentinel-1 and NISAR data.
-This work aims to refine VWC estimation methods and assess their impact on SMAP soil moisture retrieval algorithms, potentially offering improvements over existing approaches.

 ### Looking Forward